X8ETr1x/GitHub-Org-Backup/README.md

 All data is pulled into class variables and is **not** added to the system's environment variables.
 The code will pull key/value settings from two files:
 - `.env.config`: contains configuration settings relating to connecting to the GitHub API and where to save the archives.
-- `env.secrets`: contains the GitHub personal access token.
+- `.env.secrets`: contains the GitHub personal access token.

 Unfortunately, GitHub does not yet support fine-grained access tokens for this, so you'll need the following:
 - A legacy personal access token with repo:full control and admin:org.